loginov-rocks/BluetoothTerminal/README.md

 #### `void setName(const char *name)`

-Set device name.
-Optional, by default is `Arduino` and shown only when paired according to the underlying library [documentation](https://www.arduino.cc/reference/en/libraries/arduinoble/ble.setdevicename/).
-Should be called before `bluetoothTerminal.start()`, does not have impact if called after.
-Can be set once only, will log error otherwise.
+Sets the name of the BLE device that is shown when pairing.
+Optional; if not set, the default name `Arduino` will be visible only after pairing (according to underlying library [documentation](https://www.arduino.cc/reference/en/libraries/arduinoble/ble.setdevicename/)).
+It should be called before `bluetoothTerminal.start()`.
+If used after, the method will have no effect.
+The name can only be set once, if the method is called again, it will log an error, and the existing name will remain unchanged.

 Example: